Don't you love managing your email list instead of your business?

 Write emails that speak to your customers' ambitions, hopes, and dreams.
 And how they can achieve them with you.

-Employ bleeding-edge strategies to avoid Gmail's "Promo" tab and get you into your customers' "Primary" inbox, where open rates soar freely like Falcor over Fantasia.
+Employ bleeding-edge strategies to land you in the "Primary" inbox, so your click-through rates soar freely like a Pterodactyl over Pangea.

-Clean out unresponsive subscribers who are dragging down your stats and putting you at risk of being labeled "Spam."
+Clean out unresponsive subscribers who are dragging down your stats and putting you at risk of being labeled "Spiced Ham." (aka Spam®)

 Do other boring, logistical stuff like clean up your segmentation and tags.